joshua-schnabel/docker-nginx/README.md

 ## Why would you use this image?

-With this image you get a preconfigured nginx image.
-This image provides support for TLS 1.3 and HTTP 2.0.
+With this image you get a preconfigured nginx image with HTTP/2 and modern TLS defaults.

-A secure TLS protected server is started without having to change the configuration.
-A self-signed certificate is created for this purpose.
-SSL Labs rates the configuration with an A.
+By default it runs HTTP on 8080 (TLS_MODE=off).
+To enable HTTPS, set TLS_MODE=custom (use your own certs) or TLS_MODE=acme (automatic Let’s Encrypt).
+In TLS modes a self‑signed cert is created only if no valid cert exists, so you have HTTPS immediately while ACME provisioning completes.
+The provided TLS snippets are tuned for an SSL Labs A rating.

 ![SSL Labs rating](./doc/image/ssllabs.png)